MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex4_Trainable_Classifiers.md

 1. Refresh the browser window.

-1. Read the banner at the top part of the window with the message **To set you up for creating trainable classifiers, we're currently scanning your content locations to generate analytics that will help us learn what type of content is in your organization.
-This process will take 7 to 14 days to complete**
+1. Read the information banner at the top of the window with the message **To set you up for creating trainable classifiers, we're currently scanning your content locations to generate analytics that will help us learn what type of content is in your organization.
+This process will take 7 to 14 days to complete**.

 1. Leave the client open.